 Making Cauliflower Au Gratin:

 Everyone at our house loved this Cauliflower Au Gratin although I admittedly overcooked the cauliflower.
 Yep, even food bloggers mess up – and maybe even more than normal people (coz I’ve never met a food blogger that’s normal, lol!) because we’re always trying and/or developing new recipes.
 Watch your cauliflower closely and be sure to remove it from the water while it’s only just cooked through and not totally soft already.
 If you give a couple of the florets a poke with a knife, there should be just a little resistance.
+Then it will cook just a bit more as it bakes and be perfect out of the oven.

 Cauliflower Au Gratin relies on a white sauce, and that’s something I’ve been making since I was a kid, in one form or another.
-It’s pretty simple but the key is to make sure the flour loses it’s “raw” taste as it cooks for a minute or two in the butter and then the milk needs to be added in small additions at first, whisking like mad, until the sauce is liquidy enough to dump in the rest.
+It’s pretty simple but the key is to make sure the flour loses it’s “raw” taste as it cooks for a minute or two in the butter and then the milk needs to be added in small additions at first, whisking like mad, until the sauce is liquidy enough to dump in the rest of the milk.
 I have a whole page dedicated to White Sauces & What to Do with them if this is new to you.
 And there are troubleshooting hints at the bottom of that page if you need any.

 Cauliflower Au Gratin is pretty riffable.
 It’s easy to double if you need more.
 And yes, you can add more cheese if you want.
 IMHO more cheese is just never wrong!
 As I mentioned above, turn it into a main meal with a little ham.
 If you want to dress it up more, sprinkle with a little cooked bacon.
 You can also top Cauliflower Au Gratin with an herby Breadcrumb Topping, too, although I think it is perfect just as is.